 A Likert scale is a closed-ended survey question that measures a participant's opinions on a series of statements.
 Participants consider the prompt then choose from a selection of answers that range from opposite extremities.
 Likert scales can have five, seven, or nine points, depending on the level of depth required from participants.

-Likert scales are often used in surveys because they quantify customer opinions.
-By using a five to nine-point scale, you can easily obtain customer feedback and analyze it for trends and patterns.
+Using a Likert Scale is beneficial because it helps you quantify customer opinions with a five to nine-point scale, helping you easily obtain customer feedback and analyze it for trends and patterns.

-In the next section, let's take a look at how Likert scales can be used in surveys to collect valuable customer information.
+In the next section, let's look at how Likert scales can be used in surveys to collect valuable customer information.

 Likert Scale Questions